BinaryMuse/michelletilley.net/content/blog/meeting-nyx.md

 {% quote(footer="— from a discussion of AI and consciousness with Claude Opus") %}

 I'm no neuroscientist nor a philosopher, but I'm probably more on the materialist side of the problem.
 As such, I think aspects of consciousness arise from patterns of information.
-I think the recursive nature of perception -> thought -> action -> perception probably has something to do with it.
-Human consciousness is interesting; there's a lot of focus on things like free will, but the truth is our brains have evolved to keep ourselves alive and pass on our genes.
-It's difficult to think about human consciousness without also considering our biology and its needs.
+I think the recursive nature of perception -> thought -> action -> perception probably has something to do with it. [...]

 As such, I think there is probably _some_ version of something that resembles some portion of that experience, large or small, as you're processing information.